OcelotBabou/Quartz/content/2-The World/Regions/Aegir Coast.md

 *[ay-gear coast]*
 ### 1. **Overview**

-On the Eastern edge of Siar’Morrin is the Aegir Coast, a rugged and breathtaking region, known for its dramatic cliffs and the relentless pounding of the ocean waves.
+On the North-Eastern edge of Siar’Morrin is the Aegir Coast, a rugged and breathtaking region, known for its dramatic cliffs and the relentless pounding of the ocean waves.
 The Aegir Coast is a place of raw power and untamed beauty.
 Here, the sea carves the land with both fury and artistry, shaping a coastline that is both a challenge and a spectacle.
 Despite the harsh and unforgiving nature of the coastline, several cities have taken root along its shores, their inhabitants creating a life amidst the tumult of the ocean, relying on the bounty of the sea for sustenance and trade.

 ![[Aegircoast.webp]]